pnp/powershell/documentation/Remove-PnPFlowOwner.md

 Accept wildcard characters: False
 ```

 ### -AsAdmin
-If specified returns all the flows as admin.
-If not specified only the flows for the current user will be returned.
+If specified, the permission will be removed as an admin.
+If not specified only the flows to which the current user already has access can be modified.

 ```yaml
 Type: SwitchParameter